letalboy/lazyvim-config/README.md

 9. **Compatibility with Other Tools**: Ensure there are no conflicts between LazyVim and other tools or plugins you have installed.
 Incompatibilities can often cause unexpected behavior.

 10. **Operating System Specific Issues**: Be aware of any peculiarities with your operating system, especially if you are using WSL on Windows, as certain features or paths might require specific attention.

+---

+### How to use ollama as copilot
+This lazy setup is prepared with support to olla using this project: https://github.com/nomnivore/ollama.nvim, so to config it download the ollama for your system here: https://ollama.com/download, after this install it and config the model that you want by following the instructuinf in the project page.
+Afer this your are done, so you can use it just saying `Ollama` in the prompt of lazy inside a file and you are ready to use it :)